 The two most common methods for wireless connectivity in soundbars are Bluetooth and Wi-Fi.
 They allow you to stream content from your mobile devices straight to your sound bar.

 Wireless connections like Bluetooth is also good for setting up soundbars with your TV.
 It eliminates unsightly wires and leaves you with a neater setup.
-Bluetooth also allows easy content streaming.
+For instance, JBL Bar 5.1 features Bluetooth 4.2 that allows easy content streaming from any room of the house.

 If you have a buildable system and want to create a multi-room setup, a Wi-Fi connection is necessary for linking different components together.